 The Department of Homeland Security (DHS) uses Form I-9 to verify the identity of new hires and legal authorization to work with the United States Citizenship and Immigration Services (USCIS).

-Employment attorneys typically recommend that all employees' I-9s are kept in either an HR software or system, a separate master file, or a 3-ring binder.
+Employment attorneys typically recommend that all employees' I-9s be kept in either an HR software or system, a separate master file, or a 3-ring binder.
 I-9s are subject to unique record retention laws.
 Storing all the records together, in one place, will make it easier to keep track of them for as long as needed.

 For ease of organization, remove the employee's I-9 on their termination date and store it in a separate “terminated” file until the appropriate discard date.
-Keeping a folder of your current employees and a separate one with your terminated employees helps with organization.
+Keeping a folder of your current employees and a separate one with your terminated employees helps with maintaining organization.

 First-time employers may find themselves wondering, "what is an I-9?".
-Form I-9 is a form filled out by an employer, that eventually is submitted to the USCIS.
+Form I-9 is a form filled out by an employer that eventually is submitted to the USCIS.
 This process is used to determine whether or not a potential new hire is eligible to work in the U.S.

 I-9 forms need to be retained for a minimum of three years after the date of hire or one year after separation from employment, whichever occurs last.